 So the better question is what are the fundamental practices of high-converting landing pages?
 Our friends over at Unbounce literally wrote the book on that, and this is what they say:

-- Use a clear and concise value statement (above the fold, before you have to scroll down) so visitors understand the purpose of your page immediately.
+- Use a clear and concise value statement (above the fold, before you have to scroll down) so visitors immediately understand your page’s purpose.

 - Match your primary headline to the ad your visitor clicked to land on the page in the first place (or the button of the email CTA, for example).